 What is photovoice?

 Photovoice is a participatory research and critical thinking method that invites participants to use photography to represent and reflect on their experiences and use their images to build community and collaborate for positive change.
 A unique way to document needs and promote dialogue, photovoice can illuminate barriers to access and influence policy and resource decision making in respectful and supportive ways.
-Photovoice can ultimately ignite public interest about important topics that are relevant within a community, using pictures and narratives as a creative way to document stories, struggles, and strengths.
+Photovoice can ignite public interest about important topics that are relevant within a community, using pictures and narratives as a creative way to document stories, struggles, and strengths.

 About the project